Wood Shop CNC Router Process for Spring 2021

 - Write your name + KSUID on the provided material.
 This can be a sheet of paper taped to the top piece of material in your material stack.
 Please make sure this is properly secured to your material.
 If the staff cannot identify the owner of the material it will not be cut.

-Vacuum Forming Process for Fall 2020
+Vacuum Forming Process for Spring 2021

 Due to the changing conditions relative to COVID-19, this document may be revised as conditions or guidance changes.
 Students will be notified via email.